If you or a loved one has been diagnosed with bipolar disorder or a related condition, we want you to know:

 - Becoming forgetful

-- Changes in sleep patterns such as sleeping too little or too much
+- Experiencing changes in sleep patterns such as sleeping too little or too much

 - Feeling restless or agitated